Efficiency of Self-Adjusting Heaps: Analysis of slim heaps

 \begin{lemma} During a single delete-min in a slim heap, the sum of increases in node ranks caused by step-ups before real right links lost by heavy nodes is at most $2\lg n$. \end{lemma} \begin{proof} Let $vw$ be a real right link between heavy nodes during a delete-min.
 By the assumption on linking order (Section~\ref{S:link-order}), $v$ has not won or lost a link since it became a root at the beginning of the delete-min, so its mass and size are unchanged since the root swaps at the beginning of the delete-min (if any).
 Let $u$ be the nearest temporary root right of $v$ just after the swaps.
 Node $u$ is $w$ or left of $w$ just after the swaps.
 Node $w$ is heavy, so its mass just before the link $vw$ is the mass of $u$ just after the swaps, since all temporary nodes between $u$ and $w$ became descendants of $w$ before link $vw$.
-The step-up in the mass of $w$ thus increases its mass from $u.m$ to $v.m$, where variables take their values just after the swaps.
-This increases the rank of $w$ by $\lg\lg(v.m/w.s')- \lg\lg(u.m/w.s') \leq 2\lg(v.m)-2\lg(u.m)$, where $w.s'$ is the size of $w$ just before the link.
+The step-up in the mass of $w$ thus increases its mass from $u.m$ to $v.m$, where these variables take their values just after the swaps.
+This increases the rank of $w$ by $\lg\lg(v.m/w.s)- \lg\lg(u.m/w.s) \leq 2\lg(v.m)-2\lg(u.m)$, where $w.s$ is the size of $w$ just before the link.
 Summing this bound over all real right links between heavy nodes done during the delete-min, the sum is bounded above by a telescoping sum that totals at most $2\lg n$. \end{proof}

 We shall obtain the same bound as in Lemma~\ref{L:slim-heavy-step-ups} for increases in node ranks caused by step-ups before right links between light nodes, but we need a more complicated argument.
 Let $P$ be a maximal path of real right links of light nodes in $\cT$.
-Let $uv$ be the real left link in $\cT$ whose loser $v$ is the top node on $P$.
+Let $v$ be the topmost node on this path.
+Since $v$ is light, it is a real child in $\cT$.
+Let $uv$ be its link to its parent.
+This link is a left link, since otherwise $P$ would not be maximal.
 We shall charge the rank increases of the nodes on $P$ to the future delete-min that deletes $u$.